 Students who are not granted admission as an incoming freshman may qualify for the program as a sophomore if they meet specific academic criteria at the end of their freshman year.

 During freshman year, students in the program will explore various careers through monthly seminars, which will include meeting with professionals, field trips, small group discussions and hands-on activities.
 Most seminars are after school and last approximately 90 minutes.
 Participants may have opportunities to attend other workshops in these careers that are offered in the Cincinnati area.
 One-fourth academic credit will be given if the student completes the requirements for the program.
-During the third quarter of the freshman year, students in the program will choose one of the following programs to continue through the sophomore, junior and senior year: Women in Medicine, Women in Law, Women in Engineering or Women in Technology.
+During the third quarter of the freshman year, students in the program will choose one of the following programs to continue through the sophomore, junior and senior year: Women Lead Medicine, Women Lead Law, Women Lead Engineering or Women Lead Technology.

 Sophomore, Junior and Senior Year